meitu/MTHawkeye/doc/time-consuming/anr-tracer.md

 ## 0x03 Storage

 ANR records is store under [Records file](./../hawkeye-storage.md#0x02-built-in-plugin-data-storage-instructions).
-Use a `collection` name `anr`, `key` as the time stalling event generated, `value` is a JSON string with the following fields:
+Use a `collection` name `anr`, `key` as the time stalling event generated (The version after 0.12.1 optimizes it, it will split the >16kb or more of the Carton data and store it again.
+The `key` will become the `timestamp_serial number`, which needs to be merged when used externally.
+Please refer to the merge method in `readANRRecords`), `value` is a JSON string with the following fields:

 - `duration`: stalling duration, in millisecond
 - `inBackground`: whether it is running in the background